 The TCPP has administrators for each division, as well as an overall plan administrator.
 The administrators look after the day-to-day administration of the TCPP.
 This includes but is not limited to recordkeeping, processing benefit applications and answering members’ questions.

 An auditor performs financial and pension reviews of the assets to ensure the TCPP is operating within the regulatory guidelines.
 In addition, the auditor prepares the Plan’s annual audited financial statements.

-The person you have named in a signed document to receive your pension on your death.
+The person you have named in a signed document to receive your pension upon your death.
 This document must be filed with your divisional administrator.

 - If you do not name a beneficiary, death benefits will be paid to your estate.

 Board of Trustees

 The Board of Trustees is made up of individuals who are responsible for the oversight and management of the TCPP.
 They are appointed by the union and/or participating employers.